gadhagod/essay-grader/README.md

 > Try to accomplish at least two of these mini-parts.

 ## TODO
+- [ ] Make student names title case
+- [ ] Add back button to view page
+- [ ] Move scripts tag to bottom of EJS pages (using partials)
 - [ ] Highlight errors on view page
-- [ ] Make misspelled words list take less space
-- [ ] Add back button to view page
 - [ ] Fix spelling mistake identification bugs